Christmas crashes: Emergency services responding to multiple serious road accidents - NZ Herald

 A collision on Taieri Plains Highway, just north of Waihola's Titri Rd, in Otago, was reported to authorities about 9.15am.

-Initial indications are that the two-vehicle crash is serious.
+Initial indications are that the crash, between a truck and car, is serious.

-Diversions are in place at either end of Titri Rd and motorists are asked to avoid travelling the state highway route if possible.
+St John sent two ambulances and a chopper to respond to the incident.

 AdvertisementAdvertise with NZME.

+"We treated and transported one patient with minor injuries to Dunedin Hospital via an ambulance," a spokesperson said.

+Diversions are in place at either end of Titri Rd and motorists are asked to avoid travelling the state highway route.

-Police said emergency services were also responding to a serious crash at the intersection of Broadley Downs and Gordonton Rd, in Gordonton.
+Police said emergency services were also responding to a serious crash at the intersection of Broadley Downs and Gordonton Rd in Gordonton.

 The single-vehicle crash, involving a motorcycle, was reported to police just after 9.20am.